What to do when you get sick in your first 90 days

 Back tomorrow (or will update you in the morning if I'm not).

 - What’s wrong, one phrase.
-Cold, stomach thing, migraine, injury.
+Cold, stomach bug, migraine, injury.
 “Not feeling well” is vague enough to sound fishy.
 “Cold” is honest and specific enough that nobody wonders.

 - The plan.
 “Taking today to rest” is a plan.
 “I might try to work a little” is not a plan and worries your manager.

 - Coverage.
-If there’s a concrete thing that needed you today, name the backup.
+If something concrete needed you today, name the backup.
 Shows judgment.

 - When to expect you back.
-Default to “back tomorrow.”
-If you’re clearly going to need more, say so now, don’t stretch one-day-at-a-time.
+Default to tomorrow.
+If you’ll need more, say so now — don’t stretch one-day-at-a-time.

 The thing to absolutely not do

-Don’t try to work sick from home unless you are in a role where absolutely being on is mandatory and you can actually function.
+Don’t try to work sick from home unless you genuinely have to and can actually function.
 The output you produce with a fever is unreliable.
 The emails you send are worse than the emails you’d send not sick.
 The Slack messages you type half-conscious are the ones coworkers remember awkwardly for a year.

-- One honest day, with a clear message, comes back clear-headed: normal, nothing to explain.
+- One honest day, clear message, clear-headed return: normal.
+Nothing to explain.

-- Two or three days for something clearly communicated: normal.
+- Two or three days for a cold or flu, with clear comms: normal.

-- A week+ without clear communication or a check-in: concerning.
-If you’re going to be out more than three days, tell your manager on day two, not day five.
+- A week+ without clear communication: concerning.
+If you’ll be out more than three days, tell your manager on day two, not day five.

 - Frequent single-day absences without a pattern: can look avoidant.
-If this is you and you’re chronically unwell, it’s worth a conversation with your manager about it explicitly — not every time, but once, framed as “I’ve had a few rough weeks with allergies / migraines / etc., didn’t want you wondering.”
+If you’re chronically dealing with something, it’s worth a one-time conversation framed as “I’ve had a few rough weeks with allergies / migraines / etc., didn’t want you wondering.”

-Don’t try to hide a recurring issue by camouflaging it as individual one-off days.
-Managers notice the pattern eventually and it’s worse when they’ve noticed without you naming it.
+Don’t try to hide a recurring issue by camouflaging it as one-off days.
+Managers notice the pattern eventually, and it’s worse when they’ve noticed without you naming it.

 What to do while you’re out